richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 KieranTimberlake is able to create its own custom weather files, and combine the real-time sensor network data with weather station data.
 Over the past year, the office has installed 10 low-cost custom weather stations, known as personal weather stations (PWS), on sites for clients, and it has found that there is a growing market in this area.(10) The designers find that the data does vary from site to site, even within a neighbourhood.
 [2-9]

+The sensor and weather data can have an impact on the building’s form to work in synergy with local environmental conditions.[2-9]

+The Solar Modeler tool was designed to use typical meteorological year (TMY) data or site-based sensor measurements and to give analysis in a format that would be useful as feedback for the design process.
+It is designed to integrate with Rhino and it has evolved on the basis of user feedback.[2-9]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；